 I walked back to the hostel after, starving.
 I’d already failed in my vegetarianism – the soggy sandwich earlier, defended by the machine gun toting mercenary, was, I am ashamed to say, tuna-infused.
 I bought another, equally drenched sandwich on the walk home, and ate it with a 15 minute long grimace.
 I took a different route back, which led me through what can quite fairly be described as a ghetto.
-Homeless people and refugees and shunned ethnic minorities lined the streets for a kilometer or two, and I was the only white face for blocks and blocks.
+Homeless people and refugees and shunned ethnic minorities lined the streets for a kilometer or two.
 I felt very embarrassed, all of a sudden.
 There’s a Sex Pistols lyric that goes, “a cheap holiday, in other people’s misery’.
 Sigh.
 Yep.

 I bought a bottle of wine from Lidl, came back to the hostel, and napped for 90 minutes.
 At 6pm, I headed to Sacré-Cœur, which, for those not in the know, is a cathedral on top of a hill overlooking the city.
 The locals hang out there and get stylishly pissed together nightly.
 I sweated to get there, but finally, after a monstrous stair climb, I made it to the top – and my god, what a view.